jpodwys/superagent-cache/README.md

 ## .doQuery(bool)

 Tell superagent-cache whether to perform an ajax call if the generated cache key is not found.
-By default, cacheWhenEmpty is true.
+By default, doQuery is true.

 #### Arguments

 * bool: boolean, default: true

+## .forceUpdate(bool)

+Tells superagent-cache to perform an ajax call regardless of whether the generated cache key is found.
+By default, forceUpdate is false.

+#### Arguments

+* bool: boolean, default: false

 ## .backgroundRefresh(value)